SSAGESLabs/PySAGES/docs/notebooks/Install_PySAGES_Environment.md

 <!-- #region id="cm5xnNrM9P20" -->
 ##### ___
-Again, we test the installation and if succesful, we proced to copy the environment to Google Drive to avoid building everything again in the future.
+Again, we test the installation and if successful, we proceed to copy the environment to Google Drive to avoid building everything again in the future.
 <!-- #endregion -->

 ```python id="5Ty-Jnm09gnu"